freenet/web/hugo-site/content/faq/index.md

    monoids, allowing updates in any order while still producing the same result.

 This unique architectural approach makes Freenet a powerful, general-purpose platform for building decentralized systems that are scalable and interoperable by default.

+**3. Truly Decentralized, not Federated**

+Freenet is fully decentralized, unlike federated systems where multiple entities control different servers.
+Moving from a centralized system to a federated one is like going from a dictatorship to feudalism—an improvement, but users still have to trust the system operators.
+Freenet eliminates this need for trust by distributing control, ensuring the sovereignty of each user.

 # Who is behind Freenet? {#who-is-behind-freenet}